 The IOT discussed this extensively, and whilst the group did not reach full consensus on this issue, there was consensus reached to put this compromise out to the community for comment, whereby a period of Repose of 24 months (the ISP has a Repose of 12 months) is applied, but subject to the exceptions outlined in Rules 4C and 4D below.

-.
+Under no circumstances may a Claimant seek to file a written statement of a Dispute more than four years after the date of the action or inaction being challenged in the Dispute.

 Rationale: As noted in this Rule 4B (3), Rules 4C and 4D are designed to be exceptions to the 24 months Repose stated in that Section.
 Nevertheless, there is still a requirement for ICANN to be able to ensure some foreseeability.
 As such the IOT reached consensus on proposing an absolute Repose of four years which doubles the standard period of Repose from Rule 4B(2).

+4C: Timing considerations for a Claimant to file an IRP following a request for reconsideration (RFR)

 Inroduction:

 This is intended to address concerns raised by the community during previous public comments, and shared by members of this IOT, that the time limits for bringing an IRP should not have the effect of dissuading a CLAIMANT from pursuing other accountability mechanisms, such as the Request for Reconsideration (RFR), which might serve to narrow or resolve the matters in dispute, for fear that by doing so they would be past the deadline to file the IRP.